 - Chronic recurrent erysipelas due to unsanitised ports of entry

 - Peripheral occlusive disease

 Penicillin 250mg bd. can be taken orally as prophylaxis.
-As the main culprit of cellulitis does not develop resistance to penicillin, this strategy has been shown to be effective as long as the drug is continued.
+As the main causative bacteria of cellulitis does not develop resistance to penicillin, this strategy has been shown to be effective as long as the drug is continued.

 Risk of relapses increases with each attack of cellulitis.

 Even with antibiotic treatment, erythema can continue to spread for 24-48 hours.

 - Blackberg A, Trell K , Rasmussen M. Erysipelas, a large retrospective study of aetiology and clinical presentation.
 BMC Infect Dis 2015;15:402.